It’s not just a Hull thing.

 The original corrugated Iron door artwork and full story are now forming part of the amazing Hull Bankside experience. www.humberstreetgallery.co.uk

-So our white Bod prototype pictured above, is a professional specification 9mm Okoume 7ply board carrying a hand painted plain white Hi Build Logo has been used hard for 3 seasons.
+So our Green and White prototype pictured above, are a professional specification 9mm, 7ply board carrying a hand applied plain white Hi Build Logo.

 Given the time and effort to produce these super strong super slippery boards numbers are always going to be limited.